 The ME Student Services Office handles the collection of application materials required by Stanford Grad Admissions for Design Impact.
 Please contact ME Student Services at email@example.com with any questions or problems you might have regarding the online application system or the various pieces of information required as a part of that process.

-GRE scores are NOT required for Design Impact applicants for the upcoming Grad Admissions cycle (students entering Fall of 2021).
+Please note that Design Impact is not accepting GRE scores for the current Grad Admissions cycle (students entering Fall of 2021).

 Stanford is a highly selective university and we expect that all graduate students will be able to demonstrate academic excellence prior to admission.
 We do not have a specific GPA requirement for admission, and during the admissions process, the committee casts a wide net, considering your overall academic preparedness; your career and life experience; and how your interests relate to the current themes of the program.